An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Map of roads in Georgia country.

 Map of roads in Georgia.
-Data copyright Google Maps 2022.
+Data copyright Google Maps.

 Driving style & road safety in Georgia

-The roads in Georgia are better than you might expect, but the driving style is worse than you could ever imagine!
-I’ve lived in Cambodia and Vietnam and trust me, the roads there are nothing compared to Georgia.
+The roads in Georgia might be better than you were expecting – but the driving style is crazier than you could ever imagine!

-It’s not that traffic is particularly heavy – outside of the major centres, it can actually be very sparse, especially in the early morning.
-It’s more that drivers tend to be impatient, aggressive and heavy handed.
-This is of course a generalisation, but it’s based on my personal experience – and I think you will find that most people agree.
+The biggest issue is the driving style.
+Georgian drivers tend to be impatient and somewhat aggressive.
+This is of course a generalisation, but it’s based on my personal experience (and I think you will find that most people would agree with me).

-I could advise you to brush up on Georgian road rules before you get behind the wheel, but there’s really no point.
+I could advise you to brush up on Georgian road rules before you get behind the wheel, but there is really no point.
 No one seems to follow the rules, despite there being a heavy traffic police presence.

 A car driving in Georgia on a quiet mountain road.